Kolleg

 A Kolleg (German [ˈkɔleːɡ] from Latin collegium) in Germany is a three-year school of adult education, preparing students for the exams leading to the general university entrance qualification, the Abitur (Allgemeine Hochschulreife).

 Different from the otherwise similar German evening school, Abendgymnasium, Kolleg classes are in the daytime.
 Both are state-run schools and do not charge tuition fees.
 Kolleg students can be eligible for financial aid as regulated in the German Federal Training Assistance Act, Berufsausbildungsförderungsgesetz.

 As a rule, the minimum entrance requirements for students are: 19 years of age or older, a Mittlere Reife school leaving certificate, and a formal vocational training completed.
-However, there are exceptions from that rule, e.g., previous long-term work experience (at least three years) without formal qualification can be recognized as sufficient substitute for vocational training, which also includes raising children and running a household.
+However, there are exceptions to that rule, e.g., previous long-term work experience (at least three years) without formal qualification can be recognized as a sufficient substitute for vocational training, which also includes raising children and running a household.
 Kollegs may additionally require applicants to pass an entrance examination.

 Schools are in the competence of each federal state (bundesland), so that regulations may vary from bundesland to bundesland.

 The German term Kolleg should not be confused with the English term college.